hellobloom/geth-cloudformation/README.md

 ### Specify the settings
 ![Parameters](./params.png)

+#### Certificate ARN
+The ARN string for the SSL certificate you want on the load balancer.
+This is useful if you plan to run the cluster in production, as you will be able to access the load balancer via HTTPS.

+This field is optional.

+If you specify this field, port 80 access is automatically disabled for security.
+You will need to create a Route 53 record pointing to the load balancer with the correct DNS name.

 #### Etherscan API Key
 Prior to starting the stack, you need to register for an Etherscan API key.
 You can [use the instructions listed here](https://etherscan.io/apis) to create an account and get a new API key.